nziegler87/OOD-Final-Project/README.md

     all listed in the regular interface.
 Methods included in the read-only interface are getSnapshot and getAnimationStatus, as they produce text outputs and do not modify anything in the model.
     - In the concrete class, AnimatorModelImpl, the model creates the basis for the animation: the inventory, a HashMap<String, IShape>, and commandHistory, an ArrayList<ICommand>.
+    - We used a HashMap to store shapes as it allows one to associate an easy-to-remember string label with a shape object.
+    - We used an ArrayList of commands to store all commands that have been added to the model.
+    Using an array list allows us to easily iterate through the commands for output and for determining which commands need to be executed on the respective shapes
     - Every time the user adds or removes an animation, the command list is sorted with a helper comparator function.
 This ensures the command list is always in chronological order and ready for output.
     - Since we had put the commands into classes we were able to shorten the number of methods in our model referencing the commands to just one: commandOnShape.
 This takes in a command class and shape, and uses the command.execute() function to actually execute the command.
+    One can easily add a new command by adding a new class and would not have to edit the model code.

 - Shapes bucket:
     - We created an IShape interface, an AbstractShape class and two concrete classes: Oval and